Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

-This vibrant Oaxaca dance festival brings together communities from across the state to share their traditional music, food, and dance in honor of a centuries-old tradition of connection and reciprocity.
+La Guelaguetza is a vibrant July festival that brings together communities from across the state of Oaxaca to share their traditional music, food, and dance in honor of a centuries-old tradition of connection and reciprocity.

-Whether you’re able to get tickets to the auditorium or find yourself dancing in a small-town parade, I hope you’ll walk away with a deeper connection to Oaxacan culture.
+Whether you’re able to get tickets to the Guelaguetza performances in the auditorium or you find yourself dancing in a small-town parade, I hope you’ll leave with a deeper connection to Oaxacan culture.

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, please see our disclosure.